blockchainsllc/in3-server/README.md

 # Testing

 The test can be run by using the command `npm test`.
-However, the in3-node are using the `evm_increaseTime` command that regular ethereum-clients do not support, but is needed in order to test how the contract react to certain dates in the future (e.g. 1 year after deployment).
+However, the tests for the in3-node are using the `evm_increaseTime` command that regular ethereum-clients do not support, but is needed in order to test how the contract react to certain dates in the future (e.g. 1 year after deployment).
 For this, there is a special docker container using a reverse proxy in combination with libfaketime (see https://github.com/wolfcw/libfaketime) allowing the change of time for parities.
 Nevertheless, the test should also run using a regular geth-client.

 # BlockHashRegistry